 Complications Related to Living with Diabetes

 High blood glucose and high blood pressure damage the kidneys’ filter.
-When the kidneys are damaged, proteins leak out of the kidneys into the urine.
-The urinary albumin test detects this loss of protein in the urine.
-Damaged kidneys do a poor job of filtering waste and extra fluid.
-Excess waste and fluid can build up in your blood because it is not being excreted through the urine.
+When the kidneys are damaged, proteins leak out of the kidneys into the urine, and excess waste and fluid can build up in your blood because it is not being excreted through the urine.
 This can lead to kidney failure and a lifetime of dialysis.

 Diabetes is the leading cause of blindness in individuals 20-74.
 Having high blood glucose and high blood pressure over a long period of time can damage these tiny blood vessels and cause cataracts and glaucoma.